Can dogs eat pineapple safely? The Happy Puppy Site Investigates!

 Can Dogs Eat Canned Pineapple?

-Coprophagia, or dogs eating their own poop, is an unpleasant behavior that sickens most dog owners.
+Coprophagia, or dogs eating their own poop, is an unpleasant behavior that bothers many dog owners.
 You may have heard or read that feeding dogs pineapple stops them from eating poop.

 This is sadly not entirely accurate.